billyquizboi/abyssonym-encrouter/README.md

 **and importantly the travel log for that route which becomes the content of the report.txt** as well as other information which allows it to accurately predict encounters as it traverses the instruction script.
 The **report.txt** file is produced from one or more completed Route travel logs after they finish processing the script.

-**Note that in the code, the report will contain only 1 or a maximum of 2 results *per seed* which will logically be the first two to complete the script and be selected for processing as lowest cost available at that time.**
+**Note: Currently hardcoded into the code is that the report travel log should contain only 1 or a maximum of 2 solutions *per seed*.
+These solutions should logically be the first two to complete the script and then be selected again for processing as lowest cost available at that time.**

 See [diagrams/encounter_search_flowchart.drawio.html/](diagrams/encounter_search_flowchart.drawio.html) which models route processing for a single seed example up to iteration 12.